andre-dossinger/dotfiles/README.md

 *Note:* Compatibility is only verified on Arch Linux.

 ## Getting Started on NixOS
 Generate a base system and clone this repo in the home (~) directory.
-Afterwards symlink selected `.nix` files:
+Afterwards change the NixOS configuration location to a fitting leaf configuration in your home directory:
 ``` sh
 git clone git@github.com:andre-dossinger/dotfiles.git
 cp -r dotfiles/.git .git